Social Media & Electronic Comms Policy

 • not allege a breach of a Council’s policy or the law.

-The Parish Council’s communication channels are not monitored 24/7.
-Sending a message/post via Facebook or Twitter will not be considered as contacting the Parish Council for official purposes and we will not be obliged to monitor or respond to requests for information through these channels.
-Instead, direct contact should be made with the Council’s Clerk and/or members of the Council using the contact information on our website.
-However, the Parish Council will endeavour to ensure that any emerging themes or helpful suggestions are passed to the relevant people or authorities.
+The Council’s communication channels are not monitored 24/7.
+Sending a message/post via Facebook or Twitter will not be considered as contacting the Council for official purposes and we will not be obliged to monitor or respond to requests for information through these channels.
+Instead, direct contact should be made with the Council’s Clerk and/or Councillors of the Council using the contact information on our website.
+However, the Council will endeavour to ensure that any emerging themes or helpful suggestions are passed to the relevant people or authorities.

-The Parish Council’s response to any communication received not meeting the above criteria will be to either ignore, inform the sender of this policy or send a brief response as appropriate.
-This will be at the Parish Council’s discretion based on the message received, given limited resources available.
+The Council’s response to any communication received not meeting the above criteria will be to either ignore, inform the sender of this policy or send a brief response as appropriate.
+This will be at the Council’s discretion based on the message received, given limited resources available.
 Any information posted on the Facebook page not in line with the above criteria will be removed as quickly as practically possible.
 Repeat offenders will be blocked from the Facebook page.
-The Parish Council may post a statement that ‘A post breaching the Parish Council’s Social Media Policy has been removed’.
+The Council may post a statement that ‘A post breaching the Parish Council’s Social Media Policy has been removed’.
 If the post alleges a breach of a Council’s policy or the law, the person who posted it will be asked to submit a formal complaint to the Council or report the matter to the Police as soon as possible to allow due process.

 The Clerk to the Council is responsible for approving and arranging publication of content to the website, Twitter and Facebook page.
-On occasion, requests for information may be forwarded to a Member(s) for their consideration and response, which will then be directed back via the Clerk to the Council. –
+On occasion, requests for information may be forwarded to a Councillor for their consideration and response, which will then be directed back via the Clerk to the Council. –

 Facebook

-The Parish Council may choose to respond to a comment received, particularly if one response can be considered to address all.
-The Parish Council may permit local organisations to maintain a presence on its Facebook page, subject to the adherence of the criteria detailed above.
+The Council may choose to respond to a comment received, particularly if one response can be considered to address all.
+The Council may permit local organisations to maintain a presence on its Facebook page, subject to the adherence of the criteria detailed above.
 The Clerk to the Council reserves the right to remove any information considered in breach of the above.
-It should be clearly identified that such information and its content is not the direct responsibility of the Parish Council.
+It should be clearly identified that such information and its content is not the direct responsibility of the Council.

 Twitter